 I barely made it through school as it was very boring, and taught me little that I was interested in.
 I have since gone back and re-taught myself each and every subject that I did poorly in, as now those things interested me.

-I went back and refreshed my math skills first, because that was one thing that I really needed to further my electronics/physics interest.
-History all of the sudden fascinated me, as I was talking with all of these people that seemed so wise!
+I went back and refreshed my math skills first because that was one thing that I really needed to further my electronics/physics interest.
+History all of a sudden fascinated me, as I was talking with all of these people that seemed so wise!
 It seemed like I was always saying “Oh….!”

 Geography seemed almost too easy now as I was talking with folks from all over the world so “where in the world were they?”
 I had one of those world maps with stick pins in each place I talked to.
 It was not long before that map looked like it had the measles.

 Computers entered the picture in the early ’80s long before Microsoft and Steve Jobs were anybody.
 I became engaged in that process from early on and found myself spending more time learning to program them than do anything else.
 There were days that I would sit at the computer and the next thing I knew the sun was coming up and I had to go to work.